Indian Island Police Struggle to Get Body of American

 Chau was apparently shot and killed by arrows, but the cause of death can't be confirmed until his body is recovered, Pathak said.

 Authorities say Chau arrived in the area on Oct.
 16 and stayed on another island while he prepared to travel to North Sentinel.
-It was not his first time in the region: he had visited the Andaman and Nicobar Islands in 2015 and 2016.
-North Sentinel is part of the Andaman Islands and sits at the intersection of the Bay of Bengal and Andaman Sea.
+It was not his first time in the region: he had visited the Andaman islands in 2015 and 2016.

 With help from a friend, Chau hired fishermen for $325 to take him there on a boat, Pathak said.